 “And Ms. Baxter, what is it you do at the museum?”

 “I’m a preparator.
 I’m the preparator for the Holmes’ exhibit.”
-Davis raised his head again when Ms. Baxter emphasized her “the.”
+Delaney raised her head again when Ms. Baxter emphasized her “the.”

 “What does that entail?”